shivammehta25/Speech-Reconstruction/README.md

 ## Synthesising
+1. `git clone https://github.com/NVIDIA/waveglow.git` Download WaveGlow Vocoder and place it in the same directory so that it is like `Speech-Reconstruction/waveglow`
-1. open `jupyter-notebook` and open `generate_samples.ipyb` and follow the instructions there
+2. open `jupyter-notebook` and open `generate_samples.ipyb` and follow the instructions there

 # Some synthesised Examples